Table of Contents

 - Small dogs can get inside as it is large

-2. Nature’s Miracle Advanced High Sided Corner Cat Litter Box (Great for Small Homes)
+2. Nature’s Miracle Advanced High Sided Corner Cat Litter Box (Best for Small Homes)

-It is a tough one to top, but before purchasing the Petmate Clean Step Litter Dome I also tried Nature’s Miracle Advanced High Sided Corner Cat Litter Box for a month.
-It is super affordable, and for that price worth trying!
+It is a tough one to top, but before purchasing the Petmate Clean Step Litter Dome, I also tried Nature’s Miracle Advanced High Sided Corner Cat Litter Box for a month.
+It is super affordable, and for that price, definitely worth trying!

-This litter box has a low entry point which was great for my senior cat to climb easily in and out of the tray.
-However, unlike many low sided litter boxes for senior cats, this one still has high walls which help reduce the mess from spraying and overflowing litter.
-This high sided low entrance litter box gives us the best of both worlds!
+This litter box has a low entry point which was great for my senior cat to easily climb in and out of the tray.
+However, I was pleasantly surprised to find that this one also has high walls, helping to reduce the mess from spraying and overflowing litter.
+This high-sided, low-entry litter box gives us the best of both worlds!

-The size of this litter box is also huge, coming in at 26” by 23” so is suitable for even big breeds or multi-cat households.
-The design is also made to fit inside the corner of the room, so despite being big it is also easily tucked away, making it ideal for smaller homes.
+The litter box is also huge, coming in at 26” by 23”, so it is even suitable for big breeds or multi-cat households.
+Furthermore, the design is made to fit inside the corner of the room, making it ideal for smaller homes.
 Although this litter tray looks basic, the black design is sleek and can work well in any home while looking neat and tidy.

 In terms of cleaning, this litter box makes this job a breeze.
-The bottom of the tray is flat which makes it easier to scoop up excrement and the low entrance point doubles as a spout so you can easily clean the tray.
+The bottom of the tray is flat which made it easier for me to scoop up excrement, and the low entrance point doubles as a spout for pouring.
 The non-stick surface and antimicrobial protection also make for hassle-free cleaning.

 - Super affordable